wp-plugins/teleport/readme.txt

 = 1.2.1 =
 Urgent update!
 If you're running 1.2, please update now.
 This update fixes a bug that outputs unexpected errors.

+= 1.2.2 =
+This update adds title tags to the Teleport buttons.
+If you forget which button does what, you can now hover over the button to see it's function.